BSomon/EEG-analyses/README.md

 # EEG-analyses
-This repository contains several scripts that I made using EEGLAB functions, in order to analyze EEG data in a very straightforward manner and without the GUI.
+This repository contains several scripts that I made using EEGLAB functions (see https://github.com/sccn/eeglab), in order to analyze EEG data in a very straightforward manner and without the GUI.

 Notably the Analysis.m script allows to:
  - analyze ERPs, spectral data, ERSPs and ITCs